|

 • Serve– To make this soup creamy without adding heavy cream or whole milk, I suggest mashing the potatoes using an immersion blender or potato masher to create a creamy texture or chunky potato soup, whichever you prefer.
 Top with your favorite toppings like scallions, a little bit of non-dairy shredded cheese, tempeh bacon, vegan sour cream, salt, and pepper for a loaded potato soup.

-Easy Slow Cooker Potato Soup Toppings:
+Serving Suggestions for Slow Cooker Potato Soup Toppings:

 • Shredded Vegan Cheese